s-chathuranga-j/s-chathuranga-j/README.md

 - 🌱 I’m currently learning Test Automation with AI
 - 💞️ I’m looking to collaborate on AI related test automation projects
 - 📫 How to reach me: Ping me on LinkedIn, Twitter or Facebook
-- 📚 Check my Technical writing at https://schathurangaj.medium.com
+- 📚 Check my Technical writings at https://schathurangaj.medium.com
 - 👏🏼 Like/Clap and Subscribe to help me!